ptognini/nix-config/README.md

 ![screenshot](./screenshots/screen.png)

-I use NIX for 2 purposes:
+I use NIX for 2 reasons:

 1. to configure my host MacOS
-2. to configure a Linux VM for my development work and as much other work as I can get away with as I don't like the MacOS Desktop Experience, although I love the hardware(M2).
+2. to configure a Linux VM for my development work and any other work I can get away with (not a big fan of MacOS desktop - hardware is top notch though).

 ## What do I use in the Linux VM ##